tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 }
 {% endhighlight %}

-The `adminInit` was no doubt for the administrators.
-But it had at least next five issues:
+The function `adminInit()` was no doubt for the administrators.
+But this snippet had at least next five issues:

 1. Validate user role by `is_admin()`.
 2. Lack of consideration of unexpected access route.